Application Process Status: OPEN

-In order for your application to be considered by the Psychology Programs, you will need to submit your online applications to the University as well as the Department (see below).
+In order for your application to be considered by the Psychology Programs, you will need to submit your online applications to the University: Apply To MSU

 An official transcript for all previous undergraduate and graduate work must be sent by the appropriate officials of the institutions where the work was done.
-Your personal copies, or reproductions of your copies will be not accepted.
+Your personal copies, or reproductions of your copies, will not be accepted.
 The official transcripts must be mailed directly to the Department of Psychology.
-The address is: Graduate Office, Department of Psychology, 316 Physics Road, Room 240E, Michigan State University, East Lansing, MI 48824.
+The address is:

 The faculty and graduate students in the various fields of concentration offered in our department are organized into Graduate Programs.
 Admission recommendations are made by program groups.
 The faculty or a faculty committee from a particular program group review the credentials of all applicants indicating a primary interest in that field of concentration.
 Please apply to the program that is best suited to your interests.
 If you are interested in interdisciplinary training across two of our programs, please contact the Graduate Director for additional information.